Interpolation and duality in algebras of multipliers on the ball: Introduction

 Let $E \subset \partial \bB_d$ be compact and $\Mult(\cH)$-totally null, and let $h \in C(E)$ with $\|h\|_\infty \le 1$.
 Then for each $\varepsilon > 0$, there exists $f \in A(\cH)$ with \begin{enumerate}[label=\normalfont{(\arabic*)}] \item $f(z_i) = \lambda_i$ for $1 \le i \le n$, \item $f |_E = h$, and \item $\|f\|_{\Mult(\cH)} \le 1 + \varepsilon$. \end{enumerate} \end{thm}

-Our result shows that the restriction map to the set $F\cup E$ is a complete quotient map of $A(\cH)$ onto $\Mult(\cH)|_F \oplus C(E)$.
+Our result shows that the restriction map to the set $F\cup E$ is a complete quotient map of $A(\cH)$ onto $\Mult(\cH)|_F \oplus_\infty C(E)$.
 Theorem~\ref{thm:pick_peak_intro} will be obtained in Corollary \ref{cor:pick_peak}.
 Taking $\cH = H^2(\bD)$, we recover Izzo's theorem in the case of the disc algebra.
 The case of the Drury--Arveson space and of a single point in $\bB_d$ (i.e.\ $n=1$) was established by Clou\^atre and the first author in \cite[Corollary 3.8]{CD18}.
 It turns out that the Pick property of $\cH$ is only needed to have a concise criterion for the solvability of the Pick problem.
 In Theorem \ref{thm:pick_peak_general}, we will provide a more general result that does not require the Pick property and for instance also applies to the Hardy space on the ball.
 Our proof is different from Izzo's proof, as $A(\cH)$ is typically not a uniform algebra in our setting.

 In Section~\ref{S:ideals}, we establish a few results about ideals inspired by \cite{CD18}.
 In particular, we provide an analogue of a theorem of Rudin and Carleson \cite{Carleson57, Rudin57} describing ideals of the disk algebra.
 This was generalized in a somewhat less precise way for the ball algebra by Hedenmalm \cite{Hedenmalm89} and by Clou\^atre and the first author \cite{CD18} for multipliers on Drury-Arveson space.
 Our result is in the same spirit.
 We let $Z(\cJ)$ denote the set of common zeros of functions in $\cJ$.
+If $E$ is a closed subset of $\overline{\mathbb{B}_d}$, let $\mathcal{I}(E) = \{f \in A(\mathcal{H}): f \big|_E = 0 \}$.